codydecoder/Bucket-Battles/README.md

 ---
 ## Minimum Viable Product
-* Django DB with 'User', 'Season', 'Game', 'Bucket', and 'Pick' models
+* Mongo DB with 'User', 'Game', and 'Pick' models
 * Full CRUD on backend for all models
-* Full CRUD on frontend for 'User', 'Bucket', and 'Pick'
+* Full CRUD on frontend for 'User', and 'Pick'
 * Log-In functionality
 *